beukueb/des_docs/docs/index.md

-# Software manual for Knowledge Exploration System DES
+# Software manual for Knowledge Exploration System DES-RV

 Welcome to DES, the knowledge exploration system used as the basis for several knowledgebases:

 - [DES tomato](http://www.cbrc.kaust.edu.sa/des_tomato) (2017)
 - [DES mutation](http://www.cbrc.kaust.edu.sa/des-mutation) (2018)
 - [DES redox](https://www.cbrc.kaust.edu.sa/des-rv) (2019)

+This version of the documentation is tailored to DES redox, and not all features described are present in earlier versions.
+To see the documentation for earlier version, change the version in the bottom right corner.

 The knowledge exploration system consists of information organized in a way that allows easy information retrieval and